yasingole/Dev-Ops-Project/README.md

 - Using GitHub Actions workflows to enable automated updates to the infrastructure on pushes and pulls to the master branch.

 ## Directory Structure
-The project is organized into the following directory structure:
+The project is organised into the following directory structure:
 ![dir pic](images/dir.png)

-The directory structure is clear and organized for the different components of the project:
+The directory structure is clear and organised for the different components of the project:

-- `modules`: Allows us to use reusable modules for the VPC and web application across different environments.
+- `modules`: Allows us to use reusable modules for the VPC and webapp across different environments.
 - `environments`: Allows us to set specific configuration variables required for each production environment.
 In our case, we have three environments: dev, staging, and production.
 - `.github`: Will be used for our GitHub Actions workflows in the CI/CD stage.
 - `.gitignore`: Will be used to hide files containing sensitive details, e.g., terraform.tfstate.